decentraland-scenes/shooting-range-advanced/README.md

 If the targets is set to spin too quickly then the bullet marks might appear hidden beneath the target's geometry as the bullet mark isn't generated fast enough.

 ## Try it out

-After you clone the project, run the following:
+**Install the CLI**

+Download and install the Decentraland CLI by running the following command:

 ```
 $ npm i -g decentraland
 ```

-Followed by:
+**Previewing the scene**

+Download this example and navigate to its directory, then run:

 ```
 $  dcl start
 ```
 ## Acknowledgements
 The following files were taken from https://freesound.org/: